 Whether your colleagues know about mito or not, please encourage them to complete the education module.
 This flyer provides them with the information they need.

-The Mito Professionals Directory contains details of health professionals, including GPs, neurologists, neurogeneticists, metabolic disease specialists, and allied health professionals who have experience in diagnosing, treating, and managing patients with mitochondrial disease.
+The Mito Foundation understands that finding health professionals who are familiar with mito can be a frustrating experience.
+To try to ease this stress, we have collated an ever growing list of GPs, health professionals, including neurologists, neurogeneticists, metabolic disease specialists, and allied health professionals who have experience in diagnosing, treating, and managing patients with mitochondrial disease.
+Please contact the Helpline to find out about health professionals in your area.

 The Mito Foundation provides a variety of support services for people with mito and those awaiting a diagnosis.